 22) Mediterranean Chicken Caesar Bowl

-Farro Bowl
+23) Farro Bowl

-Mediterranean Chicken Bowl.
+24) Mediterranean Chicken Bowl

 25) Classic Mezze Bowl

+This bowl is for anyone who likes variety in every bite.
 Add a scoop of hummus, a few falafel pieces, chopped salad veggies, and some olives.
-To avoid sogginess, tuck in the pita wedges on the side.
-Think of it like a mezze platter that you can enjoy with a fork.
+Tuck in pita wedges on the side so nothing gets soggy.
+It’s basically a mezze platter you can eat with a fork.